 Citing your sources is a good thing !

-Compare the passages at the bottom of this article:
+Compare the passages at the bottom of the first article.

 “Media reporters have pointed out that paragraphs in my Time column this week bear close similarities to paragraphs in Jill Lepore’s essay in the April 23 issue of The New Yorker.
 They are right.
 I made a terrible mistake.
 It is a serious lapse and one that is entirely my fault.
 I apologize unreservedly to her, to my editors at Time, and to my readers.” — Fareed Zakaria